42ity/fty-automatic-group/README.md

 # fty-automatic-group

-Agent fty-automatic-group manage automatic group.
+Agent fty-automatic-group to manage automatic group.

 ## How to build